XXXXX [DRAFT IN PROGRESS]

 With the Sun peeking around one side, the redwood seen before, close up: a strange angel appearing even more massive but with feathered fingertips brushing the sky

-A glimpse of what at first simply appears to be conifer branches but upon closer inspection reveals a tiny bird like an encapsulation of shadow and light pausing briefly in foraging to regard the viewer
+A glimpse of what at first simply appears to be conifer branches but upon closer inspection reveals a nuthatch like an encapsulation of shadow and light pausing briefly in foraging to regard the viewer

 A bright view—from under the shade of dark branches—of a picnic table on a dry cropped-grass hill looking out over an ocean aglow under the unseen Sun and a dark edge of forest